Our Mission

 PMSIA moves in

-The Pennsylvania Museum and School of Industrial Art (PMSIA) is chartered and founded in 1876, inspired in great part by the historic Centennial Exposition hosted in Fairmount Park the same year.
-PMSIA’s purpose is to be “distinctly industrial.”
-In 1893 the PMSIA acquires Haviland and Furness Halls and by 1901 City Hall is completed, solidifying Broad Street as a central hub of civic life.
+The Pennsylvania Museum and School of Industrial Arts (PMSIA) is chartered and founded in 1876, aspart by the historic Centennial Exposition that year.
+PMSIA’s purpose is to be “distinctly industrial” and it is modeled off of the “museum-school” in London (now known as the Victoria & Albert Museum).
+In 1893 the PMSIA acquires Haviland and Furness Halls.

 1964